Player Evaluation Policy 25-26 (Halton Hills Minor Hockey)

 If a player is selected by the head coach, the player will be notified and offered a position on the team and if the offer is accepted the player will be expected to sign an offer of commitment.

-: The player has 24 hours from the time of the offer to respond to the head coach, confirming whether they accept or decline the position on the team.
+• The player who has been offered a spot on the team has 24 hours from the time of the offer to respond to the head coach, confirming whether they accept or decline the position on the team.

 We encourage all players and parents to be prompt in their responses, as timely communication helps facilitate the selection process for all involved.
 Our goal is to ensure a positive and efficient experience for all players during tryouts, and we appreciate your cooperation in adhering to this policy.